surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 - S&H Noise
 - Audio Input.

-See [Oscillator algorithms](#oscillator-algorithms) in the Technical Reference section for more information.
+See [Oscillators](#oscillators) in the Technical Reference section for more information.

 **Pitch & Octave** – Controls the pitch for this particular oscillator.
 Its context menu can be used to extend its range, or to set the pitch to **Absolute** mode, which makes the pitch shift